 We have a general approach of building Web applications centered around messages.
 The key challenge is to exploit this concept in design and implementation to provide scalable interoperable systems.
-Specifically we investigate a universal modular design with messaging linkage service model that converge desktop applications, Web applications, and Internet collaboration to achieve reusability, scalability, interoperability pervasive accessibility.
-We systematically carried out our work by proposing an "explicit message-based MVC" paradigm (MMVC) as the general architecture for Web applications [2]; presenting an approach of building "collaboration as a Web Service" by decomposition of MMVC in a three-stage pipeline architecture for three collaboration types - monolithic, thin client and interactive client [3]; bridging the gap between desktop and Web application by leveraging the existing desktop application with a Web service interface through "MMVC in a publish/subscr ibe scheme", which is the focus of this paper; identifying some key issues that he with the focus of the focus
+Specifically we investigate a universal modular design with messaging linkage service model that converge desktop applications, Web applications, and Internet collaboration to achieve reusability, scalability, interoperability and pervasive accessibility.
+We have systematically carried out our work by proposing an "explicit message-based MVC" paradigm (MMVC) as the general architecture for Web applications [2]; presenting an approach of building "collaboration as a Web Service" by decomposition of MMVC in a three-stage pipeline architecture for three collaboration types - monolithic, thin client and interactive client [3]; bridging the gap between desktop and Web application by leveraging the existing desktop application application with a Web service interface through "MMVC in a publish/subscr ibe scheme", which is the focus of this paper; identifying some key issues that influence message-based Web applications with a detailed analysis of performance in a presentational style application experiment with rich Web content and high client interactivity [4].
+Elsewhere we discuss SIMD and MIMD collaboration as the general architecture of "collaboration as a Web service" model [5].